DLR-TS/TASI/doc/source/reference/dlr/trajectorydataset.rst

-.. _api.dlr.trajectorydataset
+.. _api.dlr.trajectorydataset:

-DLRUTTrajectoryDataset
+DLRTrajectoryDataset
 ========================

 .. currentmodule:: tasi.dlr

-A ``TrajectoryDataset`` specialized for trajectory data for the DLR-UT dataset.
+A ``DLRTrajectoryDataset`` specialized for trajectory data for the DLR datasets.

 Constructor